Phileosopher/commonplace/engineering-design-scaling.md

 Often in large organizations, a [committee](groups-large.md) makes changes to the UX, and it tends to follow a lengthy procedure for it to roll out.

+While it may take a few minutes to do something and reverse it in a small operation, most organizations require a design brief to ensure a project is within scope of what the leadership wants.

-First, there are a variety of techniques to learn what the users' optimal behaviors will be:
+FThere are a variety of techniques to learn what the users' optimal behaviors will be:

 - Focus groups will ask for opinions and feelings related to specific cues.
 - Card sorting, where people organize and categorize information in a way that makes sense to them.